zufalige-daten/CBuild/README.md

 # CBuild
-A simplistic build system inspired by Makefile for compiled languages that include other files similarly to c/c++.
+A simplistic build system inspired by Makefile for compiled languages that include other files from include directories and from local directories.

 Read more at https://zufalige-daten.github.io/CBuild.html